What is the DrexelALERT system?

 I did not receive a message from DrexelALERT, even though others did, and I submitted my information.
 What should I do?

-- Login to DrexelOne and confirm that the mobile phone number you have registered is correctly entered into the DrexelALERT system.
+- Login to DrexelOne and click the tab WELCOME tab and then the Update DrexelALERT Contact Information link in the Safety and Security section.
+Confirm that the mobile phone number you have registered is correctly entered into the DrexelALERT system.

 - Contact your mobile phone service provider to make sure that your voice and text-messaging service is operating properly and that there were no service disturbances in your service area.